Skip to main content

 🌍

-Real-World Connection Children use fluency when reading aloud in class, sharing stories at home, and performing poems or plays.
+Real-World Connection Children use fluency when reading aloud in class, sharing stories at home, following directions, practicing reader's theater, and giving presentations where the audience needs to understand the message clearly.